rararani/rararani/README.md

 # Hi there 👋

 Welcome to my profile!
-I am a recent graduate Computer Science graduate from University of Toronto 🇨🇦.
+I am a recent Computer Science graduate from University of Toronto 🇨🇦.

 My interests are varied, ranging from the ocean, to the stars ✨, game development, religion, or even down to real science-y things like astrophysics.